avinashkarn/avikarn.com/privacy_policy.md

 <center><h1>Privacy Policy</h1></center>

-DISCLAIMER: The postings expressed in this site are my own and are NOT shared, supported, or endorsed in any manner by AgReliant Genetics LLC.
+<i>DISCLAIMER: The postings expressed in this site are my own and are NOT shared, supported, or endorsed by any individual or organization.</i>

 https://AviKarn.com website follows the following privacy policy for all visitors on this website and its content: